 Under Article VII, Section 1 of the Alaska Constitution, the state has a duty to establish and maintain a system of public schools open to all children in the state.
 A legal opinion for the Citizens for the Educational Advancement of Alaska's Children notes that closing small schools would result in disparate treatment of children in two ways: "First, the overall amount of funding available and the educational resources available to provide these children with an adequate education will be reduced.
-Second, there will be dramatic disparities in the educational resources of the school environment, classroom supports, and a classroom teacher.
+Second, there will be dramatic disparities in the educational opportunities available to these students who will be deprived of the educational resources of the school environment, classroom supports, and a classroom teacher.
 The evidence-based scientific research supports the need for students to be educated with their peers in a classroom with a qualified teacher.
 The State will be unable to point to any scientific, research-based alternative as a substitute for educating children in a school with a qualified teacher and administrative support.
 Without such an alternative, the proposed legislation will violate the State Constitution."